 If your LTV ratio is too high, taking out a mortgage loan will also be more expensive.
-By making a low down payment, you’ll need a bigger loan.
+By making a small down payment, you’ll need a bigger loan.
 In addition to paying PMI, you’ll probably pay more interest.

 A high LTV ratio can prevent a homeowner for qualifying for a refinance loan.
 Unless you can qualify for a special program (like HARP or the FHA Streamline refinance program), you’ll likely need to work on building equity in your home.

 The loan-to-value ratio is just one factor that mortgage lenders consider when deciding whether to approve a borrower for a mortgage or a refinance loan.
 There are other factors that lenders take into account, such as credit scores.
 But if you want a low mortgage rate (and you want to avoid paying PMI), it’s best to make a sizable down payment and aim for a low loan-to-value ratio.

 - For help with budgeting and saving, consider working with a financial advisor.
-A financial advisor can help you analyze your full financial situation and define your goals.
+A financial advisor can help you define your goals—and reach them.
 SmartAsset’s financial advisor matching tool makes it easier to find an advisor who suits your needs.
-Simply answer a few of questions about your financial situation and preferences, and then the program will pair you with up to three financial advisors in your area.
+Simply answer a few of questions about your financial situation and preferences, and the program will connect you with up to three financial advisors in your area.

 Photo credit: ©iStock.com/DragonImages, ©iStock.com/SIphotography, ©iStock.com/kali9